SAP/spartacus-docs/_pages/install/backend/installing-sap-commerce-cloud-2005.md

 ---
-title: Installing SAP Commerce Cloud 2005 for use with Spartacus (DRAFT)
+title: Installing SAP Commerce Cloud 2005 for use with Spartacus
 ---

 The following instructions describe how to install and configure SAP Commerce Cloud release 2005 for use with a Spartacus storefront.
 In these instructions, SAP Commerce Cloud is installed to your local computer, so `localhost` is used in the browser URLs.